Geng Biao

-Geng Biao (耿飚 (Gěng Biāo); 26 August 1909 – 23 June 2000) was a senior official in the Chinese Communist Party (CCP) and a leader in Chinese politics, foreign relations and military.
+Geng Biao (耿飚 (Gěng Biāo); 26 August 1909 – 23 June 2000) was a senior official in the Chinese Communist Party (CCP) and a leader in Chinese politics, foreign relations, and military.

 Early life

 Geng was born in Liling, Hunan Province of China.

 In 1922, Geng was a child worker in a lead-zinc mine in Shuikoushan, south of Hengyang City in China.

 Geng joined the Communist Youth League of China in Shuikoushan in 1925.
 In 1926, he led a miners' military campaign and failed.
-He then organized and led a militia in Liuyang in 1928.
-In August of the same year, he joined CCP.
+In 1928, he organized and led a militia in Liuyang.
+In August of that year, he joined the CCP.

 Military career

 Red Army

-In September 1930, his forces merged into the Third Corps of the Red Army's First Army Group and he became the staff of 9th division of Third Corps.
-In 1933, he became the head of the 4th regiment, 2nd division of the Red First Front Army.
+In September 1930, Geng's forces merged into the Third Corps of the Red Army's First Army Group and he became the staff of 9th division of Third Corps.
+In 1933 he became the head of the 4th regiment, 2nd division of the Red First Front Army.
 On 10 October 1934, he embarked on the Long March as the pioneer of 2nd division and, in the beginning of 1935, seized a critical military fortress at Loushanguan in Guizhou Province.
 As a result, he was promoted to the chief of staff of the 1st division of Red 1st Front Army after Zunyi Conference.
 After arrival in northern Shaanxi, he was severely wounded in combat.
 In 1936, he graduated from the Counter-Japanese Military and Political University and was appointed the chief of staff of the Fourth Corps of the Red Fourth Front Army.
 The Fourth Corps had just arrived in northern Shaanxi having been commanded by Zhang Guotao, and Geng took control of the unit.

 Sino-Japanese War

-After outbreak of Second Sino-Japanese War, he became the chief of staff, deputy head and deputy political commissar in 385 brigade, 129 division of Eighth Route Army.
-His army occupied East Gansu Province, responsible for the safety of west border of Shaan-Gan-Ning Region.
-He entered the school of the CCP's central committee.
-After graduation, he went to Jin-Cha-Ji Region and became a military leader there.
-He led his army to seize Zhangjiakou in 1945.
+After outbreak of the Second Sino-Japanese War, he held several leadership positions including chief of staff, deputy head, and deputy political commissar in the 385th brigade, 129th division of the Eighth Route Army.
+His army occupied East Gansu Province and was responsible for guarding the western border of the Shaan-Gan-Ning Region.
+During this time period, he entered the Central Party School of the Chinese Communist Party.
+After graduation, he went to the Jin-Cha-Ji Border Region and became a military leader there.
+He helped lead the Eighth Route Army to seize Zhangjiakou in 1945.

 Chinese Civil War

 In 1946, Geng accompanied Ye Jianying to participate in the Beiping Military Conciliatory Commission, initiated by General George C. Marshall to promote and prevent the outbreak of civil war between the Chinese Communists and Nationalists.
 Geng was the vice chief of staff of CCP's delegates.
-After the conciliation failed, he went back to Jin-Cha-Ji Region and became the chief of staff of the Field Army in the military region.
+After the conciliation failed, he went back to the Jin-Cha-Ji Region and became the chief of staff of the Field Army in the military region.
 In 1948, he was appointed as the vice commander of the second army group in North China Military Region.
-He fought in Pingjin Campaign and the capture of Taiyuan.
+He fought in the Pingjin Campaign and the capture of Taiyuan.